Does homeowners insurance cover broken pipes under slab?

 How much does it cost to repair a slab leak?

-The national average cost to repair a slab leak is $2,515, according to 2022 cost data from Home Advisor.
+Detecting a slab leak costs around $280, with an average range of $150 to $600.
+The national average cost to repair a slab leak is $2,300, according to 2024 cost data from Home Advisor.
 [1]

-Keep in mind that your policy deductible will be deducted from your insurance claim payout.
-So if the damage to your slab is only slightly more than your policy deductible, you may want to reconsider filing a claim.
+Keep in mind that you’ll be expected to pay your deductible if you file a claim, so if the damage to your slab is only slightly more than your policy deductible, you may want to pay for the damages out of pocket.
 Claims related to water damage and foundation issues tend to result in higher rates, so be sure to weigh the pros and cons prior to going ahead with the claim.

 Compare rates and shop affordable home insurance today